Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Maximum number of objects of this type that may exist at any given time.
 Default is 10.
 Set to -1 for unlimited number.
 ### vesselId
 ID of the vessel as found in the FlightGlobals.VesselsUnloaded.
+### isKnown
+Flag to indicate whether or not the gate should automatically be added to the network's known gates.
+If set to false (the default), then players must visit the gate in order for it to be added to the network.
+Applies to anomalyType = jumpGate.
+### networkID
+Only gates with matching network IDs can connect to each other.
+Leave blank if the gate connects to any network.
+If there are only two gates in the network then there is no need to select the other gate from the list.
+You can add additional networks by adding a semicolon character in between network IDs.
+Applies to anomalyType = jumpGate.
+### gateAddress
+For paired gates, the address of the gate.
+Default is an empty address.
+Applies to anomalyType = jumpGate.
+### pairedGateAddress
+For paired gates, the address of the paired gate.
+Default is an empty address.
+Applies to anomalyType = jumpGate.
 ## Methods

+### CopyFrom(Blueshift.WBISpaceAnomaly)
+Copies the fields from another space anomaly.
+> #### Parameters
+> **copyFrom:** The WBISpaceAnomaly whose fields we're interested in.

+### Load(Blueshift.WBISpaceAnomaly,ConfigNode)
+Loads the ConfigNode data into the anomaly object.
+> #### Parameters
+> **anomaly:** A WBISpaceAnomaly to load the data into.

+> **node:** A ConfigNode containing serialized data.

+### Save(System.String)
+Serializes the anomaly to a ConfigNode.
+> #### Parameters
+> **nodeName:** A string containing the name of the node.

+> #### Return value
+> A ConfigNode with the serialized data.

 ### CreateNewInstancesIfNeeded(System.Collections.Generic.List{Blueshift.WBISpaceAnomaly})
 Checks to see if we should create a new instance.